fanlidublin/DaysInDublin/Daily_Proverb.md

 - Reflect upon your blessings, of which everyone has plenty, not on your past misfortunes, of which everyone has some.
 Charles Dickens

 - Do what you can, with what you have, where you are.
 Theodore Roosevelt

+- The secret to your success is found in your daily routine.
+John C. Maxwell